xp44mm/Notebook/F#/NetBasicTypes/Enums.md

 | DateTime = 0b1000
 ```

-The `FlagAttribute` class doesn't expose any property, and its constructor takes no arguments: the presence of this attribute is sufficient to label this `Enum` type as bit-coded.
+The `FlagsAttribute` class doesn't expose any property, and its constructor takes no arguments: the presence of this attribute is sufficient to label this `Enum` type as bit-coded.

 Bit-coded enumerated types behave exactly like regular `Enum` values do except their `ToString` method recognizes the `Flags` attribute.
 When an enumerated type is composed of two or more flag values, this method returns the list of all the corresponding values, separated by commas: